How science is helping unearth an 80-year-old Holocaust mystery

 "It makes you think," Reeder muses of the tiny heart.
 "Did it belong to a child who lived in that house and most likely ended up dead when the ghetto was liquidated?"

-The excavation is part of a broader effort to fill gaps in Holocaust history using geoscientific tools such as ground-penetrating radar; GPS systems; magnetometers, which study variations in Earth's geomagnetic field; and electrical resistivity tomography, a technique typically used for engineering and environmental investigations that images subsurface structures down as far as 660 feet (200 meters).
+The excavation -- organized by Poland's Warsaw Ghetto Museum and led by its research specialist Jacek Konik -- is part of a broader effort to fill gaps in Holocaust history using geoscientific tools.
+These include ground-penetrating radar; GPS systems; magnetometers, which study variations in Earth's geomagnetic field; and electrical resistivity tomography, a technique typically used for engineering and environmental investigations that images subsurface structures down as far as 660 feet (200 meters).
 Geoscience allows for what's called "non-invasive archaeology."

 "Archaeology is the most destructive science on Earth," says Richard Freund, an archaeologist and professor of Jewish studies at Christopher Newport University in Virginia.
 "What's good about the geoscience is you don't destroy anything before you stick a spade in the earth.
 It's not very labor intensive and, most importantly, it's not very expensive."